 Having confidence in your obedience, I write to you, since I know that you will do even more than what I say.Philemon 1:21(NASB)

-Paul's love for Philemon and his high regard for his fellow-believer, is reflected in his warm, introductory remarks, where he praises God for Philemon's love, faith and integrity - where the apostle reminded him that he often made mention of him in his prayers.
+Paul's love for Philemon and his high regard for his fellow-believer is reflected in his warm, introductory remarks to him, where he praises God for Philemon's love, faith, and integrity.
+And the apostle reminded his friend that he often made mention of him in his prayers.

 Paul made his heart-felt, yet forceful request, to this brother in Christ, extremely courteously.
 He asked if this runaway slave might be restored to his former position.
-He referred to Onesimus fondly as a son in the faith, and called him a servant and beloved brother, who had become very special to Paul.
-Although Philemon's slave, Paul asked that on his return, Onesimus would be treated, by Philemon, with the love and respect that one brothers-in-Christ should always have for another.
+He referred to Onesimus fondly as 'a son in the faith,' and called him 'a servant and beloved brother.'
+Onesimus had evidently become very special to Paul, and despite being Philemon's runaway slave, Paul asked that on his return, Onesimus would be treated kindly by Philemon.
+Paul asked him to receive him with the love and respect that brothers-in-Christ should always have for another.

 One of the identifying characteristics of the early Church was the deep love that each Christian had for their fellow believers.
 Both the gospels and the epistles give multiple examples of the call to love one another, as Christ loved us, and to think more highly of our brothers and sisters in Christ, that we do of ourselves - no matter what their station in life.

-May we demonstrate to others the same love and faith that Paul identified in the letter to Philemon, and obediently fulfil all the principles and practices of Christian love - as instructed in the Word of God, with a joyful heart - so that Christ may be glorified, in all we do.
+May we demonstrate to others the same love and faith that Paul identified in the letter to Philemon, and obediently, willingly - and for the sake of Christ Who died for us so that we might live - carry out all the principles and practices of Christian love.
+May we willingly and cheerfully do over and above all that we are called upon to do as instructed in the Word of God, and may we do it with a joyful heart, so that Christ may be glorified in all we do.